Last updated on November 9th, 2022 at 11:05 pm

 Also under this digital marketing pillar is search engine marketing (SEM).
 SEM is an umbrella term that refers to the many ways you can promote your business on search engines.
 This includes pay-per-click (PPC) ads and many other forms of paid advertising.

-Paid adverts might be annoying to some but they’re a great way to get more people visiting your site.
+Paid adverts might be annoying to some but they’re a great way to get more people to visit your site.
 However, don’t make the mistake of thinking that search advertising is the only way to increase your business’s web presence.

-SEO and SEM can be used together, but it’s important to not forget about the rest of the items in this list.
+SEO and SEM can be used together, but it’s important not to forget about the rest of the items on this list.
 Those items also help you grow an engaged user base, generate leads, and ultimately drive sales!

 2. Content Marketing

 Content marketing is one of those essential content-based services you need for your business.
-It should form the building block to your overall marketing strategy.
+It should form the building block of your overall marketing strategy.